 - 1. From the Blueprints page, select the blueprint you want to deploy. - 2.
 Click on deploy in the top right. - 3.
 Enter the Name of the deployment. - 4.
 Select the cloud account you want to use to deploy the blueprint.
 Currently only AWS is supported. - 5.
 From the drop-down menu, select the Region in which the blueprint should be deployed.
 This should be the same region used to publish the appliances that are included in the blueprint. - 6.
+On the bottom of the page, there is a list of the appliances used by your blueprint.
+For each of these appliances, you can see their current status.
+All the appliances need to be ready (an appliance is ready when its last version is published to the selected region).
+If an appliance is not in ready state, you can generate or publish it directly from this page.

-Click on deploy in the top right.
+7. Click on deploy in the top right.
 Once you launch the deployment, you will be redirected to the Deployments page.
 From here you can see the status of the deployment.